ApolloAuto/apollo/docs/quickstart/apollo_software_installation_guide.md

     DOCKER_OPTS = "-s overlay"
     ```

-## Use Your Release Container
+## Use Your Docker Development Container

-1. Download and start the Apollo Release docker image by running the following commands:
+1. Download and start the Apollo docker image by running the following commands:

     ```
     cd $APOLLO_HOME
-    bash docker/scripts/release_start.sh
+    bash docker/scripts/dev_start.sh
     ```

-2. (Optional) If you want to customize your release container, login into the Apollo Release docker image by running the following commands:
+2. Compile Apollo inside docker.

     ```
+    bash apollo.sh build  # build apollo
+    # or use the following command for better performance
-    bash docker/scripts/release_into.sh
+    bash apollo.sh build_opt_gpu
     ```

-3. (Skip this if you only want to do the offline simulation in release docker container) Set up the zone number for the Global Navigation Satellite System (GNSS) Driver by modifying the following line in file `./ros/share/gnss_driver/launch/gnss_driver.launch`.
+3. (Skip this if you only want to do the offline simulation in docker container) Set up the zone number for the Global Navigation Satellite System (GNSS) Driver by modifying the following line in file `./ros/share/gnss_driver/launch/gnss_driver.launch`.

     ```
     <arg name="proj4_text" default="+proj=utm +zone=10 +ellps=WGS84 +towgs84=0,0,0,0,0,0,0 +units=m +no_defs " />